Lucasplaygaemes/JNTD/README.md

 A2 is now a much more complete then before, you can run linux commands just like vim, and there a new file "c.syntax" and what does that file do you might ask?
 Easy!
 There is the words who will be highlighted and i will add in the future a c.dict that will be a dictionary for words! and the best!

+# Projects?
+JNTD is my main project for a while now, but i have other projects in mind, my favorite programming language is C, and that's clear, but, i would love somethings that are not native in C, i'm not a c developer, but i will make changes haha.

 # Awrit!
 Awrit is a miracle!
 You can use a browser fully in terminal, just with awrit + Kitty, kitty is a marvelous terminal.
 I don't own any of those programs, every right goes to the respective owners.